domRiddle/ASF/FAQ.md

 In addition to that, ASF is **much more stable and reliable** when it comes to network problems and Steam quirks - it works most of the time and doesn't require your attention at all once configured, while IM often breaks for many people, requires extra fixes or simply doesn't work regardless.
 It's also fully dependent on your Steam client, which means that it can't work when your Steam client is experiencing any serious issues.
 ASF is working properly as long as it can connect to Steam network, and doesn't require Steam client running or even being installed.

-Those are 3 **very important** points why you should consider using ASF, and they directly affect everybody idling Steam cards.
+Those are 3 **very important** points why you should consider using ASF, as they directly affect everybody idling Steam cards and there is no way to say "this doesn't consider me", since Steam maintenances and quirks are happening to everybody.
 There are dozen of extra less and more important reasons which you might learn about in the rest of the FAQ.
 So shortly speaking, **yes**, you should use ASF even when you don't need any extra ASF feature that is available when compared to IM.

 ***